-- Why did you create Bronchoscopy International?
+- Dr. Colt, why did you create Bronchoscopy International?

 The see one, do one, teach one model of medical training is antiquated and requires renovation.
 There are too many procedures to learn, too many patients to care for in a limited amount of time, and too many new technologies available so that physicians can no longer learn solely by using patients as guinea pigs.
-Bronchoscopy International is changing the paradigm of medical procedural education, and disturbing the status quo in order to serve patients and reduce suffering.
+Bronchoscopy International Foundation for the Advancement of Medicine is changing the paradigm of medical procedural education, and disturbing the status quo in order to serve patients and reduce suffering.
 By working on a global level, we promote common interests of procedural competency, and level the playing field when it comes to access to knowledge and technical skills.
 We advocate learning on models.
 We promote a proven, multidimensional curriculum that helps assure that physicians have the same access to knowledge and technical experience regardless of whether they work in Argentina or Australia; in New York or New Delhi.
 This is why our learning materials and educational methodologies are universally applicable and accepted.

 - How do you reduce patient suffering through medical education?